jaysonwun/cc-example/README.md

 ## Python Libraries Used

-	- sys - This module provides access to some variables used or maintained by the interpreter and to functions that interact strongly with the interpreter.
+	- dsys : This module provides access to some variables used or maintained by the interpreter and to functions that interact strongly with the interpreter.
-	- heapq - This module provides an implementation of the heap queue algorithm, also known as the priority queue algorithm.
+	- heapq : This module provides an implementation of the heap queue algorithm, also known as the priority queue algorithm.
-	- time - This module provides various time-related functions.
+	- time : This module provides various time-related functions.

 ## Instructions